This article discusses the patent and potential spaces of the abdominal region.

 There are numerous peritoneal folds around the duodenum that create potential spaces within the peritoneal cavity.
 These spaces have been classified as duodenal recesses.
 There are four duodenal recesses:

-- The superior duodenal recess lies at the termination of the pars ascendens (fourth part) of the duodenum, anterior to the L2 vertebra.
+- Superior duodenal recess - it lies at the termination of the pars ascendens (fourth part) of the duodenum, anterior to the L2 vertebra.
 The inferior mesenteric vein and left colic branch of the inferior mesenteric artery are located lateral to the caudal opening of the space.

-- The inferior duodenal recess is usually found in association with the superior duodenal recess, anterior to L3 vertebra.
+- Inferior duodenal recess - it is usually found in association with the superior duodenal recess, anterior to L3 vertebra.
 It is located lateral to the proximal part of pars ascendens of the duodenum and its opening is located cranially and medial to the inferior mesenteric vein and right colic artery.

-- The paraduodenal recess is more prominent paediatric structure located behind the free border of the inferior mesenteric vein and the left colic artery.
+- Paraduodenal recess - it is a more prominent paediatric structure located behind the free border of the inferior mesenteric vein and the left colic artery.
 Commonly associated with the superior and inferior duodenal recesses, it rests posterior to falciform paraduodenal fold with its opening towards the right, opposite to the pars ascendens of the duodenum.

-- Finally, there is an inconstant retroduodenal recess that is larger than the previously mentioned spaces with its opening pointing to the left and inferiorly.
+- Retroduodenal recess - this inconstant recess is larger than the previously mentioned spaces with its opening pointing to the left and inferiorly.
 When present, it extends behind the pars horizontalis and pars ascendens of the duodenum, anterior to the abdominal aorta.
 Its superior limit approaches the duodenojejunal flexure and it is bounded laterally by duodenuparietal folds.

 Similar phenomena of peritoneal folds occur around the caecum as previously described around the duodenum.
 There are three paracaecal recesses to be discussed in this article:

-- The superior ileocecal recess is another space that is more prominent in paediatric patients.
+- Superior ileocecal recess - it is another space that is more prominent in paediatric patients.
 The posterior limit of the fold is formed by the mesentery of the ilium with the posterior caecal and appendicular branches of the ileocolic artery.
 Inferiorly, it is bounded by the terminal ilium and anteriorly by the caecal fold along with the anterior caecal artery.

-- The inferior ileocecal recess is formed beneath the bloodless fold of Treves (ileocecal fold).
+- Inferior ileocecal recess - it is formed beneath the bloodless fold of Treves (ileocecal fold).
 Posterior to the space is the proximal part of the mesentery of the appendix along with the appendicular artery.
 The medial border is formed by part of the terminal ileum while its lateral limit is the proximal part of the vermiform appendix and the medial surface of the cecum.

-- Lastly, the retrocecal (retrocolic) recess is found posterior to the caecum and may extend as far as the proximal ascending colon.
+- Retrocecal (retrocolic) recess - it is found posterior to the caecum and may extend as far as the proximal ascending colon.
 Caecal folds on either side of the space form its lateral and medial limits.
 On occasions when the vermiform appendix is in a retrocecal position, it would be found in this space.